 Don't throw the SUP rules in the bin

-In November 2024, Retulp attended the Reusable Packaging Fair in 's Hertogenbosch.
+Retulp was present this year at the Reusable Packaging Fair in 's Hertogenbosch.
 At this fair more than 400 visitors and 25 exhibitors came together to talk about sustainable ways of packaging.
-It was a day full of new ideas, interesting conversations and smart solutions.
-The Reusable Packaging Fair is an event where companies, students and people from different sectors come together to think about how we can make less waste.

 Retulp At the Fair - Reusable Packaging 2024